 - 2 tbsp Cocoa Powder for dusting

-(Use whisk attachment) Beat cold heavy cream and 3 tbsp of sugar in the cold bowl, until stiff peaks appear.
-Set aside (in the refrigerator.)
+- Use whisk attachment to beat cold heavy cream and 3 tbsp of sugar in the cold bowl, until stiff peaks appear.
+Put whipped cream in the refrigerator until ready to use.

-- Add Amaretto and, using a whisk attachment, beat egg yolks until thickened and light in color.
+- Add Amaretto and beat egg yolks with a whisk attachment on the immersion blender or hand held mixer.
+Beat until thickened and light in color.

 - Layer remaining espresso dipped cookies over the cream and cover with remaining mascarpone cream.